 You can apply for the Sanctuary Scholarship if you hold an academic offer to study (or are waiting for a decision) and have at any time been forcibly displaced from your home and forced to seek sanctuary elsewhere.
 This includes, but is not limited to, one of the following status groups:

 - An asylum seeker - a person who has made a claim for refugee status.

 - A person who has been granted Humanitarian Protection (HP) or Limited Leave to Remain (formerly Discretionary Leave to Remain) in the UK.

-- A refugee - a person who has been granted refugee status by the UK Home Office.
+- A refugee – a person who has been granted refugee status in the UK, or other nation.